elemaudio/docs/docs/reference/sample.md

 Loads a sample from disk and triggers its playback on the rising edge of an incoming pulse train.
-Expects at least one child, the pulse train to trigger playback.
-A second, optional, child signal is accepted which continuously directs the sample's playback rate.
+Expects two children: first the pulse train to trigger playback, and second a signal which continuously directs the sample's playback rate.
 For example,

 ```js
 el.sample({path: 'kick.wav'}, el.train(1), 1);   // Equivalent to the default playback